dlimla/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. What is the purpose of using _sessions_?
+1. What is the purpose of using _sessions_? sessions are a way for the browser to keep track of who is using their app.
+Since HTTP is stateless and as a default doesn't save anything as "history" this allows the browser to saved an ID as a cookie and that cookie will be sent along with everything the user is doing and help keep track of past actions.

-1. What does bcrypt do to help us store passwords in a secure manner.
+1. What does bcrypt do to help us store passwords in a secure manner. bcrypt is an open source functionality that auto generates a LONG random password that is saved along with the users password.
+This helps secure our database from hackers who would use a brute force hacking or even a tabel-based hacking to auto generate easy made passwords.

 1. What does bcrypt do to slow down attackers?
+    The main way to slow down the hacking process to a crawl is length of the password.
+Randomly generated numbers and letters are good as well but it is overall length that keeps hackers at bay.
+So Bcrypt creates not only randomly generated letters, numbers, and symbols but long ones as well.

-1. What are the three parts of the JSON Web Token?
+1. What are the three parts of the JSON Web Token? header which contains meta-data, payload which contains the actual user data, and signature which contains our secret.

 ## Project Set Up